Archive for the ‘how to’ Category

 So far:

-Too much information/oversharing: three votes (including one cast vigourously by M.).
+Too much information/oversharing: three votes (including one cast vigourously by Mark).

 While over the past years I have recounted amourous and occasionally unorthodox adventures and admitted dark urges to smash my chihuahua’s head open against a wall, these confessions are apparently a normal part of the public sphere or at least entertaining enough that their trespass into the public sphere was tolerated without comment.